AdobeDocs/journey-optimizer.pt-BR/help/using/web/web-prerequisites.md

 >[!NOTE]
 >
->A implementação somente do lado do servidor não é compatível no momento.
+>No momento, a implementação somente do lado do servidor não é compatível com o canal da Web.
+Se você tiver uma implementação somente do lado do servidor para suas páginas da Web, poderá usar o [Canal de experiência baseado em código](../code-based/get-started-code-based.md).

 <!--If the Adobe Experience Platform Web SDK is not yet implemented on the website, a message displays in the web designer suggesting that you install the Visual Editing Helper browser extension and implement the [Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"}.-->